Birthday: September 12, 1981

-Jennifer Hudson is an American Oscar Award winning actress and singer, who gained worldwide popularity for her roles in movies such as ‘Dreamgirls’, ‘Sex and the City’, ‘The Secret Life of Bees’, and ‘Black Nativity’.
-Hudson, who made her film debut in 2006 with the musical drama film ‘Dreamgirls’, rose to popularity in quite a short time.
-Her role in the film earned her several awards including an Oscar.
-After the success of her first film, she next appeared in ‘Sex and the City’, an American romantic comedy.
-Over the years, she also appeared in the drama film ‘The Secret Life of Bees’.
-One of her recent film roles was in the drama film ‘Chi-Raq’, which was directed and produced by Spike Lee.
-Throughout her career, she has also made numerous appearances in television programs such as ‘Smash’, ‘Empire’, and ‘Confirmation’, a television film.
+Jennifer Hudson is an American award-winning actress and singer.
+She gained worldwide popularity for her roles in movies, such as ‘Dreamgirls,’ ‘Sex and the City,’ ‘The Secret Life of Bees,’ and ‘Black Nativity.’
+After making her film debut in 2006 with the musical drama film ‘Dreamgirls,’ Hudson achieved popularity in a short period of time.
+Her role in the film earned her several awards, including an ‘Oscar.’
+After the success of her first film, she appeared in ‘Sex and the City,’ an American romantic comedy.
+She then went on to appear in the drama film ‘The Secret Life of Bees.’
+One of her major film roles was in the drama film ‘Chi-Raq,’ which was directed and produced by Spike Lee.
+Throughout her career, she has also made numerous appearances in television programs, such as ‘Smash,’ ‘Empire,’ and ‘Confirmation,’ a television film.
 As a singer, three studio albums have been released by her till date.
-Her debut album, which was named after herself, was released in 2008.
-Debuting at number two on the Billboard 200, it was a huge hit.
+Her self-titled debut album was released in 2008.
+Debuting at number two on the ‘Billboard 200,’ it became a huge hit.

 Childhood & Early Life

-Hudson was raised a Baptist, and during her childhood, she used to sing in the church choir.
-She attended the Dunbar Vocational High School, completing her graduation in the year 1999.
+Hudson was raised a Baptist.
+During her childhood, she used to sing in the church choir.
+She attended ‘Dunbar Vocational High School,’ completing her graduation in the year 1999.

 Continue Reading Below